Earth Science

 Curriculum and Instruction Master's Degree Overview

-The Curriculum & Instruction master’s degree program is for teachers and other education professionals who want to pursue advanced studies in teacher leadership, educational theories and research, and curriculum design.
+The Curriculum & Instruction master’s degree program is for teachers and other education professionals who want to pursue advanced studies in teacher leadership, educational theories and research, equity and anti-racism, and curriculum design.
 Courses are intended to enhance equitable teaching practices and learning outcomes while providing opportunities for career development.
+This is not an initial teacher licensure degree program.

 The culminating Action Research courses allow educators to identify, study, and address needs specific to their district or agency in practical and cooperative ways.
 Teachers in the program work together with PSU and school personnel toward the goal of improving the K–12 curriculum.